Tag Archives: Father’s Day

 Expect nothing… Just keep an open heart and an open mind.

-Once in Florida with the idea of visiting my dad, Mark and I had also planned on driving a couple of hours to Tampa to finally see his biological son, Marshil, who he hadn’t seen since he was a small boy.
-Mark remained deep in thought and I could only imagine full of nerves.
-I pulled a sneaky, going along with Mark’s plan to drive to Tampa, all the while secretly scheming a different one.
-When I initially informed Marshil that we were going to be in Kissimmee on Father’s Day week, surprisingly, he told me that he, too, was going to be in Kissimmee for a couple of days that week to attend a concert.
-When I asked Marshil if he had mentioned this to Mark and he said no, I suggested that he keep it that way.
-So together, we decided to spring a surprise reunion on Mark.
+Once in Florida, Mark and I planned to visit my dad.
+We also decided to drive a couple of hours to Tampa to finally see his biological son, Marshil.
+Mark hadn’t seen him since he was a small boy.
+My husband remained deep in thought, and I only imagined him full of nerves.
+I pretended to go along with Mark’s plan to drive to Tampa.
+Meanwhile, I was secretly scheming a different plan.
+I initially informed Marshil about our plans to be in Kissimmee during Father’s Day week.
+He said he planned to be there for a few days, too.
+He had tickets to attend a concert.
+I asked Marshil if he had mentioned any of this to Mark.
+He said no. I suggested that he keep it that way.
+So, together, we decided to arrange a surprise reunion for Mark.

-The big night finally arrived, the meet-up place was at a nice steak joint.
+When the big night finally arrived, the meet-up place was a nice steak joint.
 Mark was none the wiser.
-He thought it was just a date night for us as we were to head out to Tampa the next day.
-Later, when Mark came out of the restroom, there stood Marshil right in front of him saying hello.
-They embraced and for a moment … time stood still.
+He thought it was just a date night.
+We were planning to head out to Tampa the next day.
+Later, when Mark came out of the restroom, Marshil stood right in front of him, saying hello.
+They embraced, and for a moment, time stood still.

 Someone said: It is not flesh and blood but the heart which makes us fathers and sons.

-As I pensively sat and observed father and son’s mannerisms while listening to their conversation, I was amazed and touched by the connection transpiring right before my eyes.
-While I think it’s true to say, we expect nothing and hope for the best, my deepest hope and prayer is that these two men, so much alike, would not only reconnect but regain some of those years gone by.
-Neither one has had an easy life; many are filled with pain, discouragement, and regrets with some hard lessons in tow.
+I sat pensively, observing the mannerisms of a father and son.
+While listening to their conversation, I was amazed.
+The connection transpiring right before my eyes touched me deeply.
+I deeply hope and pray that these two men, so much alike, will truly reconnect.
+I wish they could regain some of those years gone by.
+Neither one has had an easy life.
+Many experiences are filled with pain, discouragement, and regret.
+Some hard lessons are in tow.

-Sometime later, I asked my hubby what was his takeaway from meeting Marshil.
-He answered with misty eyes, “I really like him!
+Sometime later, I asked my hubby what he had taken away from meeting Marshil.
+He answered, with misty eyes, “I expected nothing but hoped for the best.
+I really like him!
 And he doesn’t hate me!”

-I’ve read that every man is trying to either live up to his father’s expectations or make up for his father’s mistakes.
+I’ve read that every man tries to live up to his father’s expectations.
+Alternatively, he may try to make up for his father’s mistakes.
 I don’t know how much of that is true.
-I only know that these two men have strong work ethics, are likable, lovable, loyal (mixed with a little craziness), and have a record of being a number one, devoted stepdad.
+I know that these two men have strong work ethics.
+They are likable, lovable, and loyal.
+There is a little craziness in them.
+They have a record of being a number one, devoted stepdad.

 This image has an empty alt attribute; its file name is img_9506.jpg